Benybodipo/Hacker-News-Clone/README.md

     ```
     $> php artisan db:seed
     ```

+    * In another command line (from the root directory) run the following command to queue the API requests
+    ```
+    $> php artisan queue:work
+    ```
+    The first queue will have to comple first in order to have content on the database (Please wait until the 3 queues are completed then proceed to the next step bellow)
     _(The seeding might take a while since it fetches the news and the comment from the different API points)_
     * **To run the schedule/cron that periodically fetches the news from the API, open  other command line from the project root directory and run:**
     ```
     $> php artisan schedule:work
-    ```
-    * In another command line (from the root directory) run the following command to queue the API requests
-    ```
-    $> php artisan queue:work
     ```

     NOTE: Please keep both the queue and the schedule commands running at all time in order to get updated news every 5 to 10 minutes